How to Unblock a Shower Drain Without Chemicals

 - A rag or cloth

-You can pour one cup of baking powder down your drain followed by one cups of vinegar.
-Cover this drain immediately using a cloth or a towel to ensure that the reaction doesn’t explode over the top!
+Pour one cup of baking soda down the drain followed by a Cup of white vinegar.
+It is best to protect with a rag or cloth.
+Cover the drain immediately with a clean cloth or a towel to ensure that the reaction doesn’t go out of control!

 Step 4: Wait